sherlockdoyle/Handwriter/README.md

 python3 writing_artifact.py /path/to/pages.png
 ```

 The code above simulates different handwriting artifacts and places the text on a white (A4, preferably) page.
+Several ideas were taken from the shortcomings of the above projects.
 This of course assumes that you don't have beautiful calligraphic handwriting.

 ## Steps taken